An overview of bird surveys

 - Whether any statutory and/or non-statutory sites identified in proximity to the site have seasonal variations to their qualifying features.

 When planning bird surveys it is important to consider the data outputs that will be required.
-Typically for surveys of breeding birds data outputs would include:
+Typically for surveys of birds data outputs would include:

-- A breeding bird summary plan, including a clear map of priority species (species listed under Schedule 1 of the Wildlife and Countryside Act, bird species cited as interest features of designated sites, or Red and Amber listed by the Birds of Conservation Concern) and their site usage.
+- A summary plan, including a clear map of priority species (species listed under Schedule 1 of the Wildlife and Countryside Act, bird species cited as interest features of designated sites, or Red and Amber listed by the Birds of Conservation Concern) and their site usage.

 - A list of secondary species (generally Green listed species of conservation concern).